 Unhappy customers tend to tell everyone they are unhappy with a product or service.
 Dissatisfied customers remember product failures for a long time, so their discontent festers and they share the story of their dissatisfaction for years to come.

-While negative word of mouth is bad enough, pissed off customers may actively try to sink your operation.
+While negative word of mouth is bad enough, pissed-off customers may actively try to sink your operation.
 They may host websites or blogs to collect negative word of mouth and fuel discontent with your firm.
-Pissed off customers might post their discontent to their social networks, which amplifies the message of their experience.
+Pissed-off customers might post their discontent to their social networks, which amplifies the message about their experience.
 Piss off influential customers and, with their extensive social reach, they can easily have a serious effect on your bottom line.